WolfsongSA/JS-course-completed/README.md

 # reactjs
-Having completed the JS course on freeCodeCamp, I am moving on to ReacJS.
+Having completed the JS course on freeCodeCamp, I am moving on to ReactJS.